-PHIL: Hi, I’m Phil Johnson, Executive Director of Grace to You and I’m in the studio today with Pastor and Bible teacher, John MacArthur.
+PHIL: Hi, I’m Phil Johnson, Executive Director of Grace to You, and I’m in the studio today with Pastor and Bible Teacher John MacArthur.
 Hello, John.

 JOHN: Phil, it’s great to be with you again.

 JOHN: That is correct.
 I would hate to have to defend the early years of my Bible teaching based upon what I now know.
 I remember some of the frightening early sermons.
-But it is true, I actually began to teach and to speak at youth conferences when I was 19 years old...
+But it is true; I actually began to teach and to speak at youth conferences when I was 19 years old.

 JOHN: And that’s 50 years ago.

-And in light of all the years that have gone on, Phil, you know, The Gospel According To Jesus, Ashamed of the Gospel, The Gospel According to the Apostles, Hard to Believe, Truth War, I’ve been hammering on that same issue.
+And in light of all the years that have gone on, Phil - you know, The Gospel According to Jesus, Ashamed of the Gospel, The Gospel According to the Apostles, Hard to Believe, Truth War - I’ve been hammering on that same issue.
 And of all the passages that I could have picked for my first Sunday at Grace, I picked Matthew 7, “Many will say, ‘Lord, Lord,’ and I will say to them, ‘Depart from Me, I never knew you, you workers of iniquity.’”
-I mean, that was really pretty brash, as I think about it.
-You know, it’s your first Sunday t here, you think you’d want to give some kind of encouraging message.
+I mean that was really pretty brash, as I think about it.
+You know, it’s your first Sunday there; you’d think you’d want to give some kind of an encouraging message.

-But as it turned out, the Elder Board, so-called Elder Board, at the church was full of men who were not Christians.
+JOHN: It was sort of – I guess it was previews of coming attractions for the next 40 years.
+But as it turned out, the Elder Board – so-called Elder Board at the church – was full of men who were not Christians.
 There were people in the choir who were not Christians.
 There were people in the pews who were not Christians.
 There were people in places of leadership who were not Christians.
-And even at that early age, my understanding of Scripture was that the tares were going to be a very, very dominating element in the church and that we needed to make sure people really understood what it was to be a genuine Christian.
-And that’s been a tone of my preaching ever since.
+And even at that early age, my understanding of Scripture was that the tares were going to be a very, very dominating element in the church, and that we needed to make sure people really understood what it was to be a genuine Christian.
+That’s been a tone of my preaching ever since.

 And, of course, we’ve aired some of those Q&A sessions on Grace to You, but today we’re going to do something new.
 We’ve asked people from our Grace to You family, people from the listening audience to submit their questions.
-We’ve gotten some by phone, others we have received in writing, and we want you to answer as many of those questions as you can today.
+We’ve gotten some by phone; others we have received in writing.
+And we want you to answer as many of those questions as you can today.

 PHIL: Thanks, John.
 Here’s a question from Tricia.